bonilab/malariaibm-spatial-BurkinaFaso-2021/README.md

 This repository contains a frozen snapshot of the code and intermediate data used to prepare the manuscript.
 Due to the size of the intermediate data (207 MB) this repository uses [Git Large File Storage](https://git-lfs.github.com/) and may be limited in terms of bandwidth as a result.
 All studies run by the simulation use YAML files (in Studies) to provide the configuration and ASC files (in Data/GIS) for spatial data.

+Due to the complex nature of the simuation, [primary living documentation](https://github.com/rjzupkoii/PSU-CIDD-Malaria-Simulation) to build and run the simuation is hosted with the repository that contains active development.
+The version 4.1.0 code base was used to run the replicates used in manuscript revisions, while the earlier 4.0.0 code base was used for th [orginal draft submitted to medRxiv](https://doi.org/10.1101/2021.08.20.21262380).

 ## Organization

 Contents of the Study directory are organized in the following fashion: